kirill670/GTAV_SOURCE/README.md

 Soon I'll try to upload code for peple who want to contribute.
 In archive are present game's code for VS 2015, RAGE code and binaries.
 Feel free to use it ONLY FOR EDUCATION AND MODDING PURPOSES!
 I'M NOT A HACKER, JUST A REPOSTER.
 Have fun, huh.

+GITHUB DOESN'T LET ME UPLOAD CODE, I'LL TRY TO SOLVE THIS, BUT I DON'T THINK IT WILL BE FINE IN NEAR FUTURE.
+THANKS.